What does Medicare Part A cover?

 If you’re under 65, you can get premium-free Part A if:

-If you don’t qualify for premium-free Part A, you can buy Part A. People who buy Part A will pay a premium of either $274 or $499 each month in 2022 depending on how long they or their spouse worked and paid Medicare taxes.
+If you don’t qualify for premium-free Part A, you can buy Part A. People who buy Part A will pay a premium each month.
+That premium is determined by Medicare each year as well as how long they or their spouse worked and paid Medicare taxes.
 If you choose NOT to buy Part A, you can still buy Part B.

 In most cases, if you choose to buy Part A, you must also: